alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 * The first thing to do is DON'T PANIC!
 * You are *totally* going to figure this out.
 * And even if you don't, you haven't actually broken anything.
-* In fact, it's really hard to break a computer, so just stay calm.
+* In fact, it's really hard to break a computer just by typing, so stay calm.

 # Breathe